DevMountain/broken-site/README.md

 ```

 "Test home page" is the title of our test, and the function contains all of the logic for our test.
 The test itself is a set of chained *commands* or *assertions*.
 Commands tell selenium to do certain things (go to this url, wait for this element to be visible), while assertions make sure that something is true in order for the test to pass.
 You can have multiple commands and assertions in every test you write.

+To run the above test, put the code in basic.js and then run this command:

+`nightwatch -t tests/basic.js`

+(Note: if you didn't include the `-t` to point to a specific test, it would run all tests found in the `tests/` directory.
+Pretty nifty.)